General Electric valuation hits lofty levels after stock surge

 Analysts on average project GE to increase earnings per share by 16 percent next year, while earnings for S&P 500 companies overall are expected to rise by 8.2 percent, according to Thomson Reuters data.
 GE is expected to boost earnings per share by 19.5 percent in 2017 and another 13.5 percent in 2018, although fewer analysts are surveyed for those projections.

-Before the April announcement, GE’s P/E ratio trailed many industrial rivals such as Honeywell International (HON.N) and United Technologies (UTX.N).
-As of Friday’s close, GE’s forward P/E ratio was well above Honeywell’s 15.1 and United Tech’s 14.2, while also topping those of manufacturers 3M Co (MMM.N) and Germany’s Siemens (SIEGn.DE).
+Before the April announcement, GE’s P/E ratio trailed many industrial rivals such as Honeywell International and United Technologies.
+As of Friday’s close, GE’s forward P/E ratio was well above Honeywell’s 15.1 and United Tech’s 14.2, while also topping those of manufacturers 3M Co and Germany’s Siemens.

 GE has become a “cleaner story” as it divests most of the finance business, said Keith Davis, an analyst at investment firm Farr, Miller & Washington, but the stock’s rise gives him pause.